Armed forces training and education officers help to provide learning and development opportunities for serving personnel

 Much of the time, the armed forces achieve these aims through membership of alliances, particularly the North Atlantic Treaty Organisation (NATO), but unilateral responsibilities (for example the Falklands conflict) may mean that they act alone and thus need to be equipped and trained for all aspects of modern warfare.

-Britain's membership of the United Nations (UN) and her permanent place at the Security Council may also necessitate the use of armed force in defence of international security or in support of humanitarian and peace-keeping initiatives.
+Britain's membership of the United Nations (UN) and permanent place at the Security Council may also necessitate the use of armed force in defence of international security or in support of humanitarian and peace-keeping initiatives.

 Look for job vacancies at:

-All three armed forces recruit graduates as officers and provide initial officer training followed by specialist professional or technical training.
+All three armed forces recruit graduates as officers and provide initial officer training (IOT) followed by specialist professional or technical training.